canedy/Flow-Zero-to-Jacob-Quests/Chapter 3.0/Day 1/Quest.md

 1. In words, list 3 reasons why structs are different from resources.
+Here are some important facts that define resources:
+- They cannot be copied
-- They have to be moved or destroyed
+- They cannot be lost (or overwritten)
-- They can't be copied
+- They cannot be created whenever you want
-- The `@` symbol represents a resorce
+- You must be extremely explicit about how you handle a resource (for example, moving them)
+- Resources are much harder to deal with

 2. Describe a situation where a resource might be better to use than a struct.
 - when you don't want a resouce to copied.
 You want the resource to moved, but only exisit in one place at a time.